We’ve come a long way since the days of built-in campground cookers, and backpackers can now carry their cooking system with ease.

-You won’t have to guess with the Jetboil Flash as it has a thermochromatic color-change heat indicator which changes color before your eyes.
+You won’t have to guess with the Jetboil Flash as it has a thermochromatic color changing heat indicator which changes color before your eyes.
 You also don’t need to carry matches with this model, thanks to the button ignitor.

-A “push-through” ignition system will fire up this boiler in a split second, and the company claims it’s the fastest model yet.
+A push button ignitor system will fire up this boiler in a split second, and the company claims it’s the fastest model yet.
 While we haven’t put that to the test, the 9000 BTU/h specification speaks for itself.

 The Flash also has the same drink-through lid and is just as safe to use as it’s slightly smaller sibling.

 These compact, portable stoves are ideal for people looking for a quick way to heat up food or boil water in the wild.
 That includes survivalists as well as backpackers and other outdoor enthusiasts.